paveleremin/express-react-es6/README.md

 ### Description
 It's sample of the isomorphic application, than I builded with the Express and React.
-It has a lot of advantages.
+It has a lot of benefits.
 The most basic is that it is available as a SPA and also available for the search bots without additional investments!